jackspirou/clientjs/README.md

 Installation
 ------------

-To use ClientJS, simply include the `client.min.js` file found in the `dist` directory. `dist/client.min.js`
+To use ClientJS, simply include the `client.min.js` file found in the `dist` directory, so `dist/client.min.js` when your in the project root directory.

 ### Bower